AnupriyaEP/Simple_Interest/README.md

 # Simple_Interest

-C++ program for simple interest calculation
+C++ program for simple interest calculation.

 Here, we include the necessary header file iostream for input/output operations and use the std namespace to avoid explicitly writing std before standard C++ library functions. we decalare four variables time_period, rateodinterest, SimpleInterest and principle_amount.